Art Workers' Guild: History

 In 1985, a centenary exhibition was held at the Brighton Museum and Art Gallery.
 In a review of the exhibition by Colin Amery in The Burlington Magazine, Amery stated that the exhibition showed "the current Guildsmen work did not have the weight and quality to carry hope of a new spring".

 The guild's home

 The guild held its meetings initially in rented space.
-Between 1884 and 1888, it used the Century Club's rooms at 6 Pall Mall Place in Pall Mall, London, from 1888 to 1894 it used Barnard's Inn, Holborn and then between 1894 to 1914 they used Clifford's Inn.
+Between 1884 and 1888, it used the Century Club's rooms at 6 Pall Mall Place in Pall Mall, London, from 1888 to 1894 it used Barnard's Inn, Holborn and then between 1894 and 1914 they used Clifford's Inn.
 In 1914, the lease on Clifford's Inn was to end and the organisation was looking for a new home.
 The Central School of Art and Design was offered as temporary accommodation by London County Council, with negotiations being held by F. V. Burridge, the college's principal.